Blackpool branch lines: Poulton to Fleetwood

-The Fleetwood Branch Line diverged at Poulton, but the junction has now been removed during the recent trackwork.
-This served the industrial areas and ports around Fleetwood and used to carry passenger traffic to the town until 1970.
-With the exception of two small sections, the line is still in place from Poulton-le-Fylde to Jameson Rd, Fleetwood, where the trackbed was used to build the A585 (Amounderness Way).
-Proposals exist to reopen the line in the future, as a large amount of track still remains and volunteers have begun to clear the line of the vegetation with which it was previously overgrown.
-In 2017, the junction of the line to the mainline to Blackpool was lifted, making it less likely that the line will be re-instated.
+The Fleetwood Branch Line diverged at Poulton-le-Fylde.
+This served the industrial areas and ports around Fleetwood and carried passenger traffic to the town until 1970.
+With the exception of two small sections, the line is still in place from Poulton-le-Fylde to Jameson Road, Fleetwood, where the trackbed was used to build the A585 Amounderness Way.
+The junction between the branch and the mainline to Blackpool was removed in 2017.

+Proposals exist to reopen the line, and volunteers of the Poulton & Wyre Railway Society have begun to clear the vegetation with which it was previously overgrown.

 Electrification

-The electrification of the Manchester-to-Blackpool North route was announced in December 2009.
+The electrification of the Manchester–to–Blackpool North route was announced in December 2009.
 The main work to accomplish this commenced in early 2017.
 Bridgeworks along the route to raise and rebuild those that had insufficient clearance for overhead wires was completed first.

-Services over both the Blackpool South and Blackpool North branches temporarily ceased on 11 November 2017, to allow the track layout at Blackpool North and Kirkham to be remodelled and a third platform at Kirkham and Wesham station constructed (along with other facility improvements).
-Both lines were re-signalled, and overhead line installation took place on the Preston-to-Blackpool North section; the completion date was 16 April 2018, enabling electric trains to run from May 2018.
-Services to Blackpool South resumed on 29 January 2018, and the line to Blackpool North re-opened on 16 April 2018, with electric trains operating from the 20 May 2018 timetable change using Class 319 and Class 390 Electric multiple units.
+Services over both the Blackpool South and Blackpool North branches temporarily ceased on 11 November 2017, to allow the track layout at Blackpool North and Kirkham to be remodelled and a third platform at Kirkham and Wesham station to be constructed.
+Additionally, both lines were re-signalled and overhead line installation took place on the Preston–to–Blackpool North section.

+Services to Blackpool South resumed on 29 January 2018, and the line to Blackpool North re-opened on 16 April 2018, with electric trains operating from the 20 May 2018 timetable change using Class 319 and Class 390 electric multiple units.